richardcheam/PHN-VeLO/README.md

-# Pareto HyperNetworks with VeLO and LibMOON for dSprites
+# Pareto HyperNetworks with VeLO LibMOON for dSprites, extension to LibMOON solvers

 ## Before running